visvikbharti/deep_learning/README.md

 ## Comparision of optimization Algorithms on MNIST dataset
 [Source code](./src/dl/example.py)

-I have compared the performance of a Convolutional Neural Network with different optimizers.
+I have compared the performance of a Convolutional Neural Network(CNN) with different optimizers.
 Models used same test and train datasets.
 Here are the results.
 ​